-(Refer Note 7 to the financial statements)
+(Refer Note 2.8 and Note 7 to the financial statements)

 The Company has recognised a deferred tax asset in respect of unabsorbed depreciation and business losses pertaining to the earlier assessment years.
-The balance of such deferred tax asset as at March 31, 2020 is Rs.
-403.00 Lakhs (comprising of deferred tax asset of Rs.
-115.83 Lakhs and Rs.
-287.17 Lakhs in respect of unabsorbed depreciation and business losses respectively), which is included in Deferred tax assets (net) amounting to Rs.
-505.31 Lakhs.
+The balance of such deferred tax asset as at 31st March 2021 is ₹ 328.00 lakhs (comprising of deferred tax asset of ₹ 166.82 lakhs and ₹ 161.18 lakhs in respect of unabsorbed depreciation and business losses respectively), which is included in Deferred tax assets (net) amounting to ₹ 424.16 lakhs.
 The deferred tax asset is recognised as it is considered to be recoverable based on the Company's projected taxable profits in the forthcoming years.
 Under Indian Accounting Standard 12, Income Taxes, the carrying amount of a deferred tax asset is required to be reviewed at the end of each reporting period.

-This was considered as a key audit matter as the amount is material to the financial statements and significant judgement was required by the Company's Management in the preparation of forecasts of future taxable profits based on the underlying business plans.
+This has been determined as a key audit matter as the amount is significant to the financial statements and significant judgement was required by the Company's Management in the preparation of forecasts of future taxable profits based on the underlying business plans.